EstelarSirius/Logistic-Regression/README.md

 # Logistic-Regression
-A simple machine learning project to classify a tumor as benign or malignant.
+A simple machine learning project that classifies a tumor as benign or malignant.